How I Survived 3 Months of Banana Farming in Rural Australia

 In order to assure a second year in tropical bliss, working holiday visa holders have to complete 13 weeks of agricultural work (in the middle of nowhere) to give back to the land down under.

 Through a lot of googling, and social-media scouring, I discovered a working hostel to kick off my farm-chic career.
-The hostel I chose houses over 80 travellers from England, Ireland, Germany, Sweden, Holland and Chile.
-We're all transported to work at the crack of dawn to toil our well-travelled bodies for the benediction of bananas.
+The hostel I chose housed over 80 travellers from England, Ireland, Germany, Sweden, Holland and Chile.
+Each and every one of us were transported to work at the crack of dawn to toil our well-travelled bodies for the benediction of bananas.

 Many times throughout the past 13 weeks I found myself genuinely in awe of my life.
 What exactly did I do at work you ask?

 For 9 HOURS a day I put lids on cardboard boxes....
 Cardboard boxes full of bright green bananas.
 Little did I know when I began, that this would be my one role and one role only.
 Yes.
 For three full months this is what I did.
 This and this alone.